 There's a widespread misconception that TikTok is only for Gen Z. While 43% of TikTok's users are Gen Z, 32% are Millennials.
 And the remaining 25% are made up of Gen X and older demographics.
 With an increase in diverse demographics expected over time, there's a high chance your audience is on TikTok.

-TikTok Shopping makes it easier to sell products
+TikTok Commerce makes it easier to sell products

 TikTok is making serious investments with eCommerce platforms to offer shopping features while using the app—TikTok understands that in-app trends lead to purchases (just look at the “Feta Effect”!).